The secret to a successful and profitable marketing campaign?

 You can build trust with leads and nurture them towards purchasing

-They harness the power of digital channels, such as content, SEO, remarketing and email, to convince and convert
+They harness the power of digital channels, such as content, SEO, social media, remarketing and email marketing, to convince and convert

 They increase the customer lifetime value, allowing you to sell again and again

-Now you have the ultimate marketing funnel definition, let’s explore the different stages with some best practice marketing funnel examples for each stage.
+Now you have the ultimate marketing funnel definition, let’s explore the different stages with some best practice marketing funnel examples for each stage you need to know.

 Stage 1: Awareness (Top of the funnel)

-This is the stage where you first catch your would-be customer’s attention, through campaigns that resonate with their pain points and problems.
+This is the step where you first catch your would-be customer’s attention, through marketing campaigns that resonate with their pain points and problems.

-More often than not, this stage is all about getting in front of your customer when they first start looking to understand their problem.
+This step is about getting in front of your customer when they first start looking to understand their problem.
 Then, and only then, can you start courting them and woo them into returning to your site and engaging more with your business.

 Create buyer personas that delve into who they are and what the problems are they are trying to solve.